 Q) How long does it take for a full edit?

-A) Depending on the size of the manuscript you should allow 4-6 weeks.
+A) Depending on the size of the manuscript you should allow 6+ weeks (approx.)

 Q) How long does the process take from final approved manuscript to finished book?

 A) As a general rule 4 to 6 months, but this is subject to variable factors.

 Q) Does my book receive national distribution, sales and marketing?

-A) All books that have the Brolga Publishing logo go through the full process including sales, marketing and distribution through our national distributor, Dennis Jones & Associates as well as our international channel partners in the USA and UK.
+A) All books that have the Brolga Publishing logo go through the full process including sales, marketing and distribution through our national distributor, Simon & Schuster Pty Ltd as well as our international channel partners in the USA and UK.

 Q) Can we ask some questions about the process and what Brolga offers?

 A) Sure, just send an email with your queries and we will get back to you at the earliest opportunity.
 Emails should be directed to Mark Zocchi, the Company Director, via firstname.lastname@example.org